technicat/fedicat/iosapps.md

 Free on the [App Store](https://apps.apple.com/us/app/mammoth-for-mastodon/id1667573899), planned subscription according to this review on [TechCrunch](https://techcrunch.com/2023/02/27/mammoth-is-a-free-mastodon-app-for-ios-that-makes-it-easier-to-get-started/)

 Features: A couple of built-in games, including chess.
 Fairly complete profile editing.
 Nice community (list of instances) browser (although missing universeodon.com). iPad-specific interface.
 Tab bar with top left menu selection of feeds including lists.
 Title area also has tabs selecting between feed and custom For You feed.
 Post translation.
 Quote posts.
 Android-style floating action button for posts.
+Fancy button animations.

 Quirks: Shows up as a link share target but that just launches the app.
 Account switcher is buried inside Settings/Extras.